Luxiol massacre

+On 12 July, 1989, a mass shooting took place in and around Luxiol, Doubs, France.
+30-year-old Christian Dornier shot three family members with a shotgun, killing two of them, as well as a farm worker before driving to the nearby village where he fatally shot eleven more people.

 Dornier was diagnosed with schizophrenia and thus could not be held accountable for his crime according to French law, much to the anger of the victims' families.
 He has been treated in a psychiatric hospital in Sarreguemines since April 1991.

-Life

-Christian Dornier was born in Baume-les-Dames, the oldest child of Georges and Jeanne Dornier; he had a sister named Corinne and a brother named Serge.
-Dornier served twelve months in the military around 1981, which apparently negatively affected him.
-Dornier was described as a reserved person who liked to read and work in the forest.
-According to his brother he had no friends and hardly talked to anyone, sometimes not talking to anyone in the nearby village of Luxiol for weeks.